-Ensuring best practices
+E. Ensuring best practices

-Collecting wild fungi is often compared with picking fruit from a tree.
-Removing all the fruit does not affect future harvests unless the tree is damaged, but might have an impact on regeneration.
-This appears to be true for wild edible fungi, with some reservations: removing unopened fruiting bodies prevents dispersal of spores.
-As long as only the mature fruit bodies are picked without harming the body of the fungus (often underground, or embedded in another substrate) and sufficient spores are released from old or non-harvested fungi for reproduction, harvesting does not impact regeneration.
-There are several studies that demonstrate that the harvesting of fungi itself does not significantly impact the continued fruiting of the harvested fungi in the short to medium term.
-Potential effects on the longer term however, require further research.
-In Finland, none of the threatened Aphyllophorales species have become threatened as a result of picking or collecting and a review of the 33 fungi species Red-Listed as threatened in Europe shows that only one species had harvest listed as a possible threat.
+Harvesting does not generally impact on regeneration of fungi, as long as only the mature fruit bodies are picked without harming the body of the fungus (often underground, or embedded in another substrate) and sufficient spores are released from old or non-harvested fungi for reproduction.
+There are several studies that demonstrate that the harvesting of fungi itself does not significantly impact the continued fruiting of the harvested fungi in the short to medium term^{26,27}.
+Potential effects on the longer term, including reduced genetic variability, require further research.
+In Finland, none of the threatened Aphyllophorales (as then classified) species have become threatened as a result of picking or collecting14 and a review in 2011 of the 33 fungi species Red-Listed in 2007 as Threatened in Europe28 shows that only one species had harvest listed as a possible threat.

-Fungi gathering can however have an indirect impact on populations if unsustainable harvesting techniques are used.
-If soils are compacted, leaf layers disturbed, or mycelium damaged, this can affect production.
-Trampling of soil, crude raking of leaf litter and indiscriminate digging for truffles is harmful.
-This can be avoided through the implementation of best practice.
+Fungi gathering can, however, negatively impact populations if unsustainable harvesting techniques are used.
+Trampling of soil, crude raking of leaf litter and indiscriminate digging for truffles is harmful^{16,29} and can affect production.
+These impacts can be reduced through the implementation of best practice.
 For instance, the traditional use of trained dogs or pigs to sniff out truffles negates the need for indiscriminate digging.

 When harvesting is done on a small scale, it rarely leads to conservation concern.
-However, large-scale commercial gathering may have a negative effect, particularly if unsustainable harvest techniques are used.
-In Serbia, Poland and Portugal, negative effects of large scale commercial harvest of fungi on fungi and their ecosystem is alleged 14,25, although there is no scientific research to support these claims.
-Commercial harvesting does increase the pressure on sites, although the most commonly harvested fungi usually occur over a wide area and collectors keep apart in their searches.
+However, large-scale gathering may have a negative effect, particularly if unsustainable harvest techniques are used.
+In Serbia, Poland and Portugal, negative effects of large scale commercial harvest of fungi on fungi and their ecosystem is alleged ^{14,25}, although there is currently no scientific research to support these claims.
+Commercial harvesting does increase the pressure on local habitats, so it is important not only that more research is done on management of gathering fungi (together with all other aspects of mycology), but also that the sound regulation developed in some countries, such as France, be maintained and taken into account at the European level.
+In particular, more attention is needed to illegal harvesting and trade that is already occurring in some areas.
+Another need is to avoid the unwitting collection, by recreational gatherers of fungi, of rare species with edible look-alikes, to which end identification guides (including on-line) are to be encouraged 29.

-In addition to environmental sustainability, there are several social aspects that need to be considered for the sustainable harvest of fungi.
+In addition to environmental sustainability, there are several social aspects that need to be considered in order to ensure that the harvest of fungi is sustainable.
 Fair and equitable access to forest, forest resources and their benefits is a critical issue.
-Unfair exclusion or inequitable benefit sharing may lead to people ignoring regulations and feelings of resentment that can lead to unsustainable practices.
-With more people now harvesting mushrooms for commercial, recreational and subsistence purposes, there is potential for conflicts to develop among the different users of the forest resources.
-Understanding the
+Unfair exclusion or inequitable benefit sharing may lead to people ignoring regulations and to feelings of resentment that can lead to unsustainable practices.
+With more people now harvesting mushrooms for commercial, recreational and subsistence purposes, there is potential for conflicts to develop among the different users of the forest resources, including non-consumptive interests.
+Understanding the different uses and users as well as developing regulation that acknowledges these differences is imperative to preventing such conflict.